Plan Your Visit

 The day before Memorial Day through the day before Labor Day

 Monday - Friday, 9 a.m. - 5 p.m.

-The Plaque Gallery will close at the following times on these dates:
+The Plaque Gallery will close for the day at 4:30 p.m. on Friday, Oct.
+18.

 Parking in Cooperstown is limited and paid parking is in effect Memorial Day weekend through Columbus Day.